 These boards are designed for experienced paddlers looking for an inflatable paddle board for epic paddling adventures.
 They’re generally longer than all round boards and features such areas to carry additional kit, such as camping gear.

-Why paddle alone when you can have anything from 2 to 8 people helping you!
+Why paddle alone when you can have up to 8 people on the board to share the experience!
 Whether you’re looking to go on a group paddle adventure, have some fun with the family or get into multi-person racing, these boards are for you.

 Designed for speed, these boards are longer (12ft+) and narrower than the All Round boards and have a sleeker appearance.

-These boards are shorter and have narrower tails to increase manoeuvrability in the waves.
+These boards are shorter and have narrower tails to increase maneuverability in the waves.
 They’re super-stiff and extremely durable, ideal for all types of surf.

-Paddle boards designed for kids are smaller and lighter making them easier to carry and manoeuvre in the water.
+Paddle boards designed for kids are smaller and lighter making them easier to carry and maneuver in the water.

 If you’re taking on the rapids the board needs to be super tough yet light and nimble.
 These boards should have high sides to allow them to break in and out of the water.